nikitalita/NuMicro-8051-prog/README.md

-# NUMicro-8051-prog
+# NuMicro-8051-prog

-This derived from Gregory McGarry's work here: https://github.com/gmcgarry/nuvoprog

-This currently only supports the N76E003, but it could be extended to other Nuvoton 8051 chips, like the MS51FB9AE ([see here](https://github.com/vladimir-dudnik/MS51FB9AE-pgm-rpi)).
+N76E003 programming libraries.

 This provides the following packages:

-- nuvo51icp: N76E003 ICP library
+- nuvo51icp: N76E003 ICP library and Arduino ISP-to-ICP bridge sketch
 - nuvo51icpy: Python bindings and command-line tool for nuvo51icp (for Raspberry Pi Only)
-- nuvoispy: Python library and command-line tool for ISP programming
+- nuvoispy: Python library and command-line tool for Nuvoton ISP programming
 - bootloader: Custom ISP LDROM bootloader with extended ISP commands

+This currently only supports the N76E003, but it could easily be extended to other Nuvoton NuMicro 1T 8051 chips, like the MS51FB9AE ([see here](https://github.com/vladimir-dudnik/MS51FB9AE-pgm-rpi)).
+I don't have access to any other chips though; if anyone wants to add additional chips, let me know.

 ### build requirements:
 - sdcc